LaurentVeyssier/cd0583-diagnose-and-fix/README.md

-# Diagonsing and Fixing Operational Problems
+# Diagnosing and Fixing Operational Problems

 ## How to diagnose and fix problems in a production deployed code?